sugarcoat/sugarcoat/README.md

 # Features #

+1. You decide where your library lives

+  Sugarcoat will never impose a folder structure on you.

+2. No extra work

+  You don't have to create any extra files outside of your files for your pattern library.
+Just create your config and document your project files as you normally would.

-1. Universal Comment Styles
+3. Universal Comment Styles

   Use the same JSDoc commenting syntax across all file types.
-In HTML files, just wrap your comments in a standard HTML comment block.
-If you've got inline comments, Sugarcoat will ignore them.
+Just be sure to wrap your comments in a standard HTML comment block in your html files.
+And if you've got inline comments, Sugarcoat will ignore them.

-2. Easy-to-identify component states
+4. Easy-to-identify component states

   You can tell sugarcoat that there are modifier states in your css, right within your comment block!
 Sugarcoat will help highlight and display them for extra readability.

-3. You decide where your library lives

-  Sugarcoat will never impose a folder structure on you.

-4. Prefixed Variables?
-No Problem.
+5. Variables Galore

   Sugarcoat will still understand your variables if they're SCSS, LESS, or even future specs: `--my-var`.

-5. No Style Bleed
+6. No Style Bleed

   The styles that come out of the box with Sugarcoat will not allow for any bleeding of styles into your components or modules.
 For now, you'll need to prefix all of your own Sugarcoat style selectors with `.sugar-example`.
 It's on the roadmap to have Sugarcoat prefix your files for you based on a default or custom selector, and insert your stylesheets into the head of your generated pattern library accordingly. *Note: We chose not to use iframes because we didn't want to resize different iframes as you interacted with a component with varying height (such as a custom dropdown).*

-6. No weird comment deliminters
+7. No weird comment deliminters

   Sugarcoat will parse *all* comment blocks (not inline comments) in a specified file.
 But hey, if you like weird delimiters, you can customize those too!

-7. Customizable Templates
+8. Customizable Templates

   Sugarcoat allows you to define your own assets, templates and partials.